xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

     Figure 1: The LLM-Assisted Network Management Framework

-The proposed framework is shown in Figure 1, highlighting the key components of LLM-assisted network management.
+The proposed framework is shown in Figure 1, highlighting the key components of LLM agent-assisted network management.
-The human operator can generate a specific task agent, e.g., fault analysis or topology optimization, using the task agent management module.
-According to the task type, the task agent module can instantiate a task agent with specific foundation model, prompt, and adaptation fine-tuned parameters{{Hu22}}.
+The human operator can generate a specific task agent, e.g., fault analysis or topology optimization, using the task agent management module by specifying foundation model, prompt, and adaptation fine-tuned parameters{{Hu22}}.
-The enahnced telemetry module improves the semantics of raw telemetry data from original network management system, providing supplementary information to the LLM decision module for more informed decision-making.
+The enhanced telemetry module improves the semantics of raw telemetry data from original network management system, providing supplementary information to the LLM agent decision module for more informed decision-making.
 After the decision-making, the generated configuration parameters are validated against the YANG model and enforced with access control rules.
 The operator audit module provides a structured mechanism for human oversight of LLM-generated configurations, and the configuration can be issued to the original network management system for deployment once the operator approves.

 ## Enhanced Telemetry Module
-The Enhanced Telemetry Module improves the semantics of raw telemetry data, providing supplementary information to the LLM decision module for more informed decision-making.
+The Enhanced Telemetry Module improves the semantics of raw telemetry data, providing supplementary information to the LLM agent decision module for more informed decision-making.
 Telemetry data retrieved from network devices via NETCONF{{RFC6241}}, e.g., in XML format, often lacks field descriptions, structured metadata, and vendor-specific details.
 Since this information is not included in the pre-trained knowledge of LLMs, it can lead to misinterpretation and erroneous reasoning.
 To address this limitation, an external knowledge base should be introduced to store YANG model schema, device manuals, and other relevant documentation.
 The Enhanced Telemetry Module functions as middleware between the network management system and the external knowledge base.
 Through its southbound interface, it retrieves NETCONF data from the NETCONF client of existing network management system.
 Through its northbound interface, the module queries the external knowledge base for the corresponding YANG model or device manual.
 To enhance semantic richness, the Enhanced Telemetry Module processes the retrieved data by simplifying formatted content (e.g., removing redundant or closing XML tags) and appending XML path and description information from the YANG tree to the relevant fields.
 This approach ensures that the LLM has access to structured, contextually enriched data, improving its ability to analyze and reason about network telemetry.

-## LLM Decision Module
+## LLM Agent Decision Module

 ### RAG Module
 The pre-trained LLM may not encompass specific task requirements or vendor-specific knowledge.
 To address this kind of limitation, the Retrieve-Augmented Generation (RAG){{Lewis20}} approach is widely used.
 This module retrieves relevant information from operator-defined sources, such as device documentation and expert knowledge, and integrates it with the Enhanced Telemetry Module to obtain YANG model schema.